Data Protection in Investigations

 - Necessity test: is the processing of the data necessary and proportionate for the purpose?

-- Balancing test: is the legitimate interest overridden by the individual’s interests?
+- Balancing test: is the legitimate interest overridden by the individual’s interests, rights and freedoms?

 The above test can be used by those conducting internal investigations to justify the processing of data under the GDPR because it is for the legitimate purpose of the company itself, or a third party, provided any risk of undue harm to the individual does not outweigh that interest.
 In respect of the necessity test, companies must consider whether there is an alternative, less intrusive, means of gathering or processing the same information.